AravindKurapati/alphafold-prediction/README.md

 ## Database Downloads

 AlphaFold requires multiple reference databases for MSA search and structural template lookup.
 Total size: ~2.5 TB.
-Downloads are resumable via `aria2c`.
+The downloads are resumable via `aria2c`.

-Run the full download script in the background:
+You can run the full download script in the background using:

 ```bash
 cd /mnt/alphafold-data/alphafold/scripts